michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.4.5 - 12/21/2020 =
+- Fixed a bug that errors are not displayed for embedded outputs with iframe for a product of a different locale from the one set in the Authentication screen.
+- Fixed a bug that unnecessary PA-API requests were performed when a product URL of a different locale from the one set in the Authentication screen is pasted in the post editor.
+- Fixed an issue that user-defined custom CSS rules set via Additional CSS of Customizer did not load in plugin embedded pages for iframe.

 = 4.4.4 - 12/13/2020 =
 - Added the `Tasks` tab in the `Reports` page.